nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The `-e` flag indicates the buyer’s email.<br>
 The `-a` flag indicates the buyer’s house address.<br>
 The `-r` flag indicates the price range of properties that the buyer can accept.<br>
-The `-c` flag indicates the characteristics that the buyer is looking for in a property.<br>
+The `-c` flag indicates the characteristics that the buyer is looking for in a property, separated by semicolons.<br>
 The `-pr` flag indicates the priority of the buyer.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**